-You must notify the Benefits Office within the applicable period.
+You must make the change and add the dependent in Workday within the applicable period.
 If you only notify the medical and/or dental insurance company directly, we may be unable to make the change until the next Open Enrollment period.

 Significant Cost Increases, Curtailment of Coverage